History > Immigration to America Begins

 On June 4, 1871, a decree by Tsar Alexander II caused the Volga Germans to begin considering emigration from Russia.

-The Russian government wanted the Germans to assimilate to create a more integrated state through a common identity with other ethnic groups.
+The Russian government wanted the Germans to assimilate to create a more integrated state through a shared identity with other ethnic groups.
 While this may have been a reasonable goal, there was no outreach to the Germans explaining the reasons for the sweeping changes.
 Rumors and speculation soon filled the void.
-Many felt that the strong push to Russify the ethnic Germans threatened their cultural identity through a loss of language, culture and religion.
+Many felt that the strong push to Russify the ethnic Germans threatened their cultural identity through a loss of language, culture, and religion.

 In 1874, the perpetual exemption from military service promised in the Manifesto was stripped from the colonists.
 For the majority of Volga Germans, military conscription created anxiety and served as a potential trigger for emigration.
 However, most accepted this new requirement.
 It is not uncommon to see photographs of Volga German men in military uniforms.

 Compulsive military service was most alarming to small groups of Protestant Volga Germans who had broken away from the Lutheran Church (which now included those of the Reformed faith).
-In particular Mennonites, Baptists, and members of the Brüderschaft (Brethren Movement) were among the first to consider leaving Russia due to the inherent conflict between military service and their religious beliefs.
+In particular, Mennonites, Baptists, and members of the Brüderschaft (Brethren Movement) were among the first to consider leaving Russia due to the inherent conflict between military service and their religious beliefs.

 This verse from the Auswandererlied (Emigrants song) reflects their feelings at the time:

-The Russian government wanted the Germans to assimilate to create a more integrated state through a common identity with other ethnic groups.
+The Russian government wanted the Germans to assimilate to create a more integrated state through a shared identity with other ethnic groups.
 While this may have been a reasonable goal, there was no outreach to the Germans explaining the reasons for the sweeping changes.
 Rumors and speculation soon filled the void.
-Many felt that the strong push to Russify the ethnic Germans threatened their cultural identity through a loss of language, culture and religion.
+Many felt that the strong push to Russify the ethnic Germans threatened their cultural identity through a loss of language, culture, and religion.

 In 1874, the perpetual exemption from military service promised in the Manifesto was stripped from the colonists.
 For the majority of Volga Germans, military conscription created anxiety and served as a potential trigger for emigration.
 However, most accepted this new requirement.
 It is not uncommon to see photographs of Volga German men in military uniforms.

 Compulsive military service was most alarming to small groups of Protestant Volga Germans who had broken away from the Lutheran Church (which now included those of the Reformed faith).
-In particular Mennonites, Baptists, and members of the Brüderschaft (Brethren Movement) were among the first to consider leaving Russia due to the inherent conflict between military service and their religious beliefs.
+In particular, Mennonites, Baptists, and members of the Brüderschaft (Brethren Movement) were among the first to consider leaving Russia due to the inherent conflict between military service and their religious beliefs.

 This verse from the Auswandererlied (Emigrants song) reflects their feelings at the time: